clemcrafts/trumid/README.md

 #### 1. Exit virtual machine running docker-compose in production

+In the legacy architecture, if the VM dies: it's game over.

-In the legacy architecture, if the forecasting service is down, Kafka is still running, the database is still ingesting inputs, the API is still serving results and the caching is still functional.
+In our new architecture, if the forecasting service is down, Kafka is still running, the database is still ingesting inputs, the API is still serving results and the caching is still functional.
+Also, if one goes down (unlikely anyway due to auto-scaling), there is a pre-prod backup service ready to jump in.

-We suggest a service split allowing different scaling strategies and resilience in general:
+This is what we suggest with a service split allowing different scaling strategies and resilience in general:

 ![Alt text](https://i.ibb.co/RHkVg6K/Screenshot-2024-03-09-at-16-08-34.png "Services")

-Here, if the forecasting service is down, Kafka is still running, the database is still ingesting inputs, the API is still serving results and the caching is still functional.

 #### 2. Move from batching to streaming paradigm via Flink
-Batching does not really scale because it forces you to consider batch of data in a suboptimal way when streaming technologies do that for you at a lower level under the hood.
+Batching does not really scale because it forces you to consider batches of data in a suboptimal way when streaming technologies do that for you at a lower level under the hood.
 Also, it seems like the application is not leveraging any distributed processing and Flink is great for that, mixing functional programming and distributed cumputations.

 Here is a snippet of what could be done, keying by city, windowing for every minute: